 For example, if you want to lose a little weight, you may pre-plan healthy meals and order the groceries you need for most of your meals.
 You may book a cooking class to learn techniques that support your new lifestyle.
 You can fill your day with outdoor recreation, bicycling to see the sights, or even a personal trainer appointment.
 Relax in the evening with a dip in the pool or sauna session before a restful night’s sleep.

-In day to day life, many people struggle with stress and getting enough sleep.
-According to a Harvard study, too much screen time, especially before bedtime can get in the way of a good night’s sleep and increase stress hormones.
+In day-to-day life, many people struggle with stress and getting enough sleep.
+According to a Harvard study, too much screen time, especially before bedtime, can get in the way of a good night’s sleep and increase stress hormones.

 Vacation is a great time to reduce screen time and “detox” from the stress of always being plugged in.